Stickkman/techBlog14/README.md

 2. If you need to change database logins, users, etc, edit the .env file after install.
 3. Open up the CLI and type 'mysql -u root -p' to login to mysql.
 4. Type 'source./db/schema.sql' to create the database.
-5. Type 'use techblog_db' to select the database for use.
-6. To automatically seed the database with sample data type 'npm run seed'
+6. To automatically seed the database with sample data type 'npm run seeds'
 7. Type 'npm start' to start the server.

 !You can also goto the HEROKU link found below to run this app!